cjratcliff/ml-compiled/docs/layers.rst

 Soft attention
 ''''''''''''''''''
-Forms of attention that can be trained through backpropagation, unlike hard attention.
+Forms of attention that attend to every input to some extent, meaning they can be trained through backpropagation.
+Contrast with hard attention, which attends exclusively to one input.

 Batch normalization
 -------------------------